TakeJoshyy/Murphmon/readme.md

 # Banned items:

-`Any non-consumable held items.
+Any non-consumable held items.
 Reviving items.
-X Speed, X Attack, X Special Attack on Bosses only` (Gym Leaders, E4, Champ).
+X Items are not allowed on the Elite 4 or Champion.

 **NOTE:** You may not use flutes of any kind except for waking Snorlax.